UPDATE: HIV Prophylaxis Following Occupational Exposure

 Clinicians should consider concurrent exposure to HCV when exposed workers present with an HIV exposure.
 (AII)

-Neither immunoglobulin nor antiviral agents are recommended for HCV post-exposure prophylaxis.
+Neither immunoglobulin nor antiviral agents are recommended for HCV PEP.

 When HCV infection is identified, the exposed worker should be referred for medical management to a clinician with experience in treating HCV.
 (AII)